Manor House Chapter NSDAR was organized January 6, 1898, and named for the historic Van Cortlandt Manor located in Croton-on-Hudson, New York.

 Founding of the Chapter

 Manor House Chapter NSDAR was founded by Frances “Minnie” Fazio Ballinger (Mrs. Madison Adams Ballinger), a native Washingtonian and early member of the National Society Daughters of the American Revolution.
-Chapter members recently held a remembrance service and celebrated the 120th anniversary of the chapter’s founding.
+In 2018, chapter members held a remembrance service for our Founding Regent and celebrated Manor House Chapter's 120th anniversary.

 Past Chapter Regents